robert-rozee/GFXterm/README.md

 any way interact, with the text layer visible through 'clear' areas of the graphics layer (wherever pixels are set to the colour: R=0, G=0, B=0).

-The latest versions of GFXterm (2021-2023) have been ported to Lazarus/FPC, and sucessfully compiled for WINDOWS, LINUX, and RASPBIAN.
+The latest versions of GFXterm (2021 onwards) have been ported to Lazarus/FPC, and sucessfully compiled for WINDOWS, LINUX, and RASPBIAN.
 With minimal changes it should also be possible to compile for MACOS (the operating system formerly known as OS X).